hiddentao/geth-private/README.md

 ```

 By default geth-private stores its keystore and blockchain data inside a
+temporarily generated folder, which gets automatically deleted once it exits.
-temporarily generated folder.
-You can override this using the `datadir` option:
+You can override this behaviour by providing a custom location using the
+`datadir` option:

 ```bash
 $ geth-private --datadir /path/to/data/folder
 ```

+When geth-private exits it won't auto-delete this data folder since you
+manually specified its.
+This allows you to re-use once created keys and
+accounts easily.

 ### via API